optikfluffel/34c3.info/README.md

 ## 📦 Build

-_This also runs in a pre commit hook and should run on Travis._
+_This should run on Travis, every time something gets pushed to `master`._

 * To build the content of `./src` and put the resulting files into `./docs` run: